vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - Given a recurring transfer where the entity scope is teams and the dispatch metric is relative returns, a teams reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-149" href="#0056-REWA-149">0056-REWA-149</a>).
 - Given a recurring transfer where the entity scope is teams and the dispatch metric is returns volatility, a teams reward metric should be updated and published every `rewards.updateFrequency` seconds. (<a name="0056-REWA-150" href="#0056-REWA-150">0056-REWA-150</a>).
 - Given a recurring transfer where the entity scope is teams and the dispatch metric is validator ranking, a teams reward metric should be updated and published at the end of every epoch. (<a name="0056-REWA-151" href="#0056-REWA-151">0056-REWA-151</a>).
+#### vAMMs

+- If an AMM sub-key earns rewards which would be transferred to it's vesting account, these rewards are instead transferred to the parent key's vesting account with a `from_key` field specifying the sub-key (<a name="0056-REWA-152" href="#0056-REWA-152">0056-REWA-152</a>).
+- If an AMM sub-key earns rewards which would be transferred to it's locked account, these rewards are instead transferred to the parent key's locked account with a `from_key` field specifying the sub-key (<a name="0056-REWA-153" href="#0056-REWA-153">0056-REWA-153</a>).